solo-io/gloo/docs/tutorials/openfaas.md

 https://google.com => 200
 ```

-Your function will respond and say hi!
+Your function will respond with the HTTP status code for the URL!